FrancescoPalma/CodeClan_Assignment_1/README.md

 - CRUD actions for the transactions
 - Create a route that sends down Account data as JSON

+**Implementation Constraints Form:**
+- Platform: Developed using Sinatra as Web Framework for the application logic written in Ruby, the Terminal to carry out tests, deal with the server and the database
+- Performance and Usability: The app shall be deployed online to Heroku as part of the coding Portfolio, so that any user can try the app on a laptop, a desktop computer, tablet and/or smartphone.
+There are no specific performance requirements
+- Storage: All data input by the users shall be stored in the database (PostGreSQL)

 ## My App Journal | Your App Guide
 I am a Software Developer in training and this is my very first solo project at CodeClan.
 Therefore, I've decided to post here a daily journal with the purpose to give the reader an enjoyable time to spend on this Repo.